11. Matrices and other arrays#

 , respectively.

-The behaviour of relational operators is similar:
+The behaviour of relational operators is of course similar:

 A >= 1 & A <= 100